OurSausalito.com

 Golden Gate Bridge Traffic

 Insiders Tip: If you have to go into San Francisco from Marin in the evening on Thursday or Friday, try to avoid the window from about 4:00 to 6:00, and especially 4:30 to 5:30.
 Golden Gate Bridge traffic lane alignments on Thursday and Friday make this a slow and frustrating drive time southbound.
-On the other hand, traffic is now flowing better during those times on Monday through Wednesday, since they keep three southbound lanes open those days.
+On the other hand, traffic is now flowing better during those times on Monday through Wednesday.

 After the installation of the center barrier on the Bridge and the completion of the Doyle Drive seismic replacement, project planners noticed that many commuters — and trucks — are entering San Francisco via the Bay Bridge in the morning but leaving the City for the East Bay via the Golden Gate and Richmond-San Rafael Bridges in the afternoon.
 This is motivated by the improved flow of the Golden Gate Bridge traffic and the “you pay to enter San Francisco but there is no toll on the way out” tolling system.